kubernetes/sig-release/release-engineering/role-handbooks/patch-release-team.md

 ---

-Specific duties of the Patch Release Manager include:
+Specific duties of the Patch Release Team include:

 - Ensuring the release branch (e.g. `release-1.13`) remains in a healthy state as measured by the branch version specific release-blocking